 8% of the ad exchanges take up to ~85% of the lines in ads.txt files and the rest ~15% goes to the 92% of the ad exchanges.

-There are a couple of reasons for the accrual of supply on the handful of exchanges.
+There are a couple of reasons for the accrual of supply on a handful of exchanges.

 – The repeatability of ad exchanges on an ads.txt file.
 Publishers have several ads.txt lines for the same partner.
 For instance, both Google and AppNexus have been mentioned around 14 times in ads.txt files.